Tom-Yum-Goong

-Tom-Yum-Goong (Thai: ต้มยำกุ้ง, [tôm jam kûŋ]) is a 2005 Thai martial arts action film starring Tony Jaa.
-The film was directed by Prachya Pinkaew, who also directed Jaa's prior breakout film Ong-Bak.
-As with Ong-Bak, the fights were choreographed by Jaa and his mentor, Panna Rittikrai.
+Tom-Yum-Goong (Thai: ต้มยำกุ้ง, [tôm jam kûŋ]) is a 2005 Thai martial arts film directed by Prachya Pinkaew and stars Tony Jaa in the lead role.
+Pinkaew also directed Jaa's prior breakout film Ong-Bak.
+As with Ong-Bak, the fights were choreographed by Jaa and his mentor Panna Rittikrai.

 The film was distributed as Warrior King in the United Kingdom, as The Protector in the United States, as Thai Dragon in Spain, as Revenge of the Warrior in Germany, and as Honor of the Dragon in Russia and CIS countries.
-In India, it was named Haathi Mere Saathi (literally elephant, my partner), from a name of another Bollywood film starring Rajesh Khanna.
+In India, it was named as Haathi Mere Saathi from a name of another Bollywood film starring Rajesh Khanna.